+These days solo women travel in India more than men.
+According to a study, the percentage of solo female travelers are growing day by day.
 Creator has created this universe alone and he did an excellent job.
 Then why do you hesitate to discover your own planet alone?
 When we talk about the experience of solo travelers, there might be mixed responses.
 But there is always a positive response from the women travelers in India who follow simple tips and incorporate the same to make their travel experience the most blissful one.
 Traveling alone is not only important to gain a lifetime experience but also to spend some quality time with yourself.
 Here are the top 21 tips for solo women travelers in India.

-For a woman traveling in India, it is not a journey but a life lesson that should be taken by every woman.
+When solo women travel in India, it is not a journey but a life lesson that should be taken by every woman.
 During my stay in Rajasthan, I first realized that India actually lives in its women’s heart.
 They make the land colorful and majestic.
 And most of the Indian men truly respect women.
 Wearing Indian dresses and following their lifestyle is an amazing experience for women traveling in India solo or in a group.

 I spent a few weeks in a beautiful hill station in Kerala.
 What impressed me more than the beauty of Munnar is the friendly people of the place.
 The local women were on a demand for a hike.
-As I believe in ‘when in Rome…’ theory, it was great for me being with them.
+As I believe in ‘when in Rome…’ theory, it was great for me to be with them.
 The smile on their face helped me feel ‘I am not an outsider’.
 If you act carefully, no other place is safer than India for a solo female traveler.
 Picturesque views, yummy food, friendly people and impressive art & culture will accompany you if you are traveling in India alone.
 Here are a few travel tips in India that will not just ensure a happy journey but help you write a colorful chapter of your life.

 Plan your journey to India wisely

-Enjoy your days in India
+Enjoy your days as a solo female traveler in India

 Being a solo woman traveler doesn’t mean you will lock yourself in the hotel room.
 Try to be a happy traveler, not a perfect traveler.
 If you stick to perfection, enjoyment may skip out of your way.
 Plan an excursion and explore the lanes of the city and popular attractions by yourself.
 Travel yourself to the beaches, hill stations, religious places or national parks in India.
 This will make you learn about tipping, local transportation, etc. Visit the markets, try Indian dresses, and enjoy delicious food.